SmartAdvisorOnline

 The Public Network Threat Model

 Sidejacking & session hijacking: even on HTTPS, a compromised public network can still expose enough metadata to make tracking, session inference, or opportunistic attacks possible.
 Attackers do not always need your full password.
 Sometimes they want cookies, app fingerprints, or login flow timings.
-That is why browser separation, VPN security basics, and a hard kill switch matter together.
+Browser separation, VPN security basics, and a hard kill switch matter together.

 DNS hijacking: fake routers and dirty captive portals can redirect bank, mail, or cloud logins to phishing clones by swapping the destination IP at the DNS layer.
 If your VPN forces private DNS inside the tunnel, that risk drops sharply.
-This is also why VPN encryption is only part of the story: you need the tunnel and the DNS path secured.
+VPN encryption is only part of the story: you need the tunnel and the DNS path secured.

 The Public Wi‑Fi Risk Scanner